tsimbalar/codemagic-build-monitor/README.md

 ### 4. Choose the workflows you want to track

-1. Select the GitHub Actions workflows you want to monitor
+1. Select the workflows you want to monitor
 2. Connect

 <img src="./assets/02-select-workflows.png" title="select workflows" width="60%">